jonathanzho/HttpWebJsonViewer/README.md

 # HttpWebJsonViewer
-A web JSON viewer using HttpUrlConnection.
+A web JSON file viewer using HttpUrlConnection.